raginidua/WDI_TEAM_PROJECT/README.md

 We set up 9 different categories for freelancers which they are required to confirm when registering: Back-end Developers, Front-end Developers, Designers, Project Managers etc.

+We created the app based on two major models - Freelancers and Projects.
+A freelancer had fields called 'My Projects' (projects they owned), Projects (projects they were members of not as the lead freelancer) and 'Pending projects' (projects they had applied for).

+The projects model had fields including lead freelancer, required team members, open team members, waiting team members and live team members.
+In hindsight, it may have been possible to do the models in a more elegant way as each time a project was created, applicants applied and were accepted or rejected, multiple fields had to be simultaneously amended.

 ##How to use the app

 **Login/Register**